 The request includes:

-the originator AE-ID of the requesting AE,
+The originator AE-ID of the requesting AE.

-a target identifier: i.e. the <backgroundDataTransfer> child resource of <AE>, <CSEBase> or <remoteCSE> resource.
+A target identifier: i.e. the <backgroundDataTransfer> child resource of <AE>, <CSEBase> or <remoteCSE> resource.

-a set of Background Data Transfer Parameters as indicated in clause 9.6.60 of oneM2M TS-0001 [1].
+A set of Background Data Transfer Parameters as indicated in clause 9.6.60 of oneM2M TS-0001 [1].

 If the IN-CSE has received a request from an IN-AE or another Originator to create <backgroundDataTransfer> resource, it checks if the request is valid.